wp-plugins/child-theme-configurator/readme.txt

 * Added copy option to Parent/Child tab to assign menu locations, sidebars/widgets, custom header, background, and other options to the new Child Theme.

 = 1.5.0 =
-* We have completely refactored CTC to use the WP_Filesystem API.
+* Completely refactored CTC to use the WP_Filesystem API.
-* If your web host is configured to use suExec (meaning it runs under the user of the web account being accessed), the changes will be completely transparent.
-* Other configurations will now require user credentials to add, remove or update Child Theme files.
+* Non suExec configurations will now require user credentials to add, remove or update Child Theme files.
 * To make things easier we added the ability for you to make the files writable while editing and then make them read-only when you are done.
 * You can also set your credentials in wp-config.php: http://codex.wordpress.org/Editing_wp-config.php#WordPress_Upgrade_Constants
 * Contact us at http://www.lilaeamedia.com/about/contact if you have any questions.